 Mile High Academy provides diplomas, stoles, honor pins and recognition cords for graduating seniors.
-All other expenses will be deducted from the trust funds or are the students' responsibilities.
-Transcripts or diplomas will be issued only when the student's account is clear.
+The school will order graduation gowns for the individual classes, the families will be billed for these via FACTS.
+Other expenses will be deducted from the trust funds or are the students' responsibilities.
+Transcripts or diplomas will be issued only when the student's account is financially cleared.